MerlinVR/UdonSharp/Tools/Docusaurus/docs/Migration.md

 - Program assets must point to a script and may not be empty
 - Editor scripting is now different: Data is owned by a C# proxy of the UdonSharpBehaviour, and the corresponding UdonBehaviour is empty until runtime.
 - Obsoleted overloads for station and player join events may no longer be used

+## Manual Migration

+Follow these steps to upgrade a project that uses a version of UdonSharp below 1.0 without using the Creator Companion:

+1. Delete the VRCSDK folder, Udon folder, UdonSharp folder, and Gizmos/UdonSharp folders from your project's "Assets" folder.
+2. Download and install the Unity Package versions of the World SDK from `link coming soon`.
+3. Download and install the Unity Package version of the UdonSharp SDK from `link coming soon`.